garrettboone/flysystem-dropbox/README.md

 We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
 You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).

-We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+We highly appreciate your sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Installation